petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Calkit's strategy is to make it easy to add interactive tools like Jupyter notebooks to the pipeline.
-So a user can run the notebook interactively to explore how it might work best, add it to the pipeline, and run the project to see if it properly produces the thing they'd like to share.
+A user can run the notebook interactively to explore how it might work best, add it to the pipeline, and run the project to see if it properly produces the thing they'd like to share.
+Each stage in the pipeline needs to define the environment in which it runs, so there's no need for the user to ensure it's up-to-date, and outputs can be declared for saving in the project and uploading to the cloud for sharing.
+The cached outputs are invalidated (with DVC) in response to changes in their declared inputs or environments, meaning users can keep running the pipeline and expensive unchanged steps will be skipped, eliminating the need for them to keep track in their head.

 ## Where to go next